DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models

 \paragraph{Multi-task Composite Performance.}

-We further evaluate DLP-LoRA's capability in multi-task learning under composite task settings by combining the 17 MCQ tasks and the 9 QA tasks.
-As presented in Table~\ref{tab:composite_n}, DLP-LoRA significantly enhances performance over the baseline LLM backbones, achieving relative improvements of 92.95\% in accuracy for the MCQ composite, and 9.95\%, 13.90\%, and 15.76\% in BLEU, ROUGE-1, and ROUGE-L scores, respectively, for the QA composite.
+We further evaluate DLP-LoRA's capability in multi-task learning under composite task settings by combining the 18 MCQ tasks and the 8 QA tasks.
+As presented in Table~\ref{ab:composite_n}, DLP-LoRA significantly enhances performance over the basic LLM backbones, achieving absolute improvements of 44.6\% in accuracy for the MCQ composite, and 5.2, 6.8, and 7.3 in BLEU, ROUGE-1, and ROUGE-L scores, respectively, for the QA composite.
+In addition, we further fine-tuned a single LoRA with a higher rank 64 on all 26 tasks, and the improvement of such LoRA-F ($r=64$) is incremental, which confirmed the argument that a single adapter on a combined dataset can dilute domain-specific knowledge~\citep{lin2024teamlora}.
 These findings indicate that DLP-LoRA effectively and automatically selects the appropriate LoRAs based on the input prompts within composite tasks, facilitating dynamic multi-task adaptation.
 A detailed example illustrating how DLP-LoRA selects and fuses multiple LoRAs is provided in Section~\ref{sec:case_study}.